Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

     LOG.error(f"Can't get chat response: {e}")
 ```

 Extracting clear messages from LLM outputs can be complex.
 Our method is simple and works with GPT-3.5 and GPT-4.
 Future guides will show more ways to interpret LLM outputs.
 The goal?
 To go beyond JSON, as some LLMs work best with other response types.
-More to come!
+Stay tuned!

 ---

 ## Using and Creating Abilities

-Abilities are tools that help agents manage tasks.
-Let's explore how these work and how you can create your own.
+Abilities are the gears and levers that enable the agent to interact with tasks at hand.
+Let's unpack the mechanisms behind these abilities and how you can harness, and even extend, them.

 In the SDK, there's a `abilities` folder containing `registry.py`, `finish.py`, and a `file_system` subfolder.
 You can also add your own abilities here. `registry.py` is the main file for abilities.
 It contains the `@ability` decorator and the `AbilityRegister` class.
 This class actively tracks abilities and outlines their function.
 The base Agent class includes a default ability register available via `self.abilities`.
 It looks like this: